ansys/pyensight/doc/source/calc_functions.rst

-In other words, this function gets the value of a variable from surrounding field(s), a fixed distance from the surface of the selected part(s) and assigns it to the surface fo the selected part.
+In other words, this function gets the value of a variable from surrounding field(s), a fixed distance from the surface of the selected part(s) and assigns it to the surface of the selected part.
 For example, you might use this function to get the value of the velocity in the flow field a slight distance above your vehicle surface and assign that value to your vehicle surface.